gtk-rs/lgpl-docs/gtk.md

 <!-- enum Align::variant Baseline -->
 align the widget according to the baseline.
 Since 3.10.
 <!-- struct Alignment -->
-The `Alignment` widget controls the alignment and size of its child widget.
+`[Deprecated since 3.14]` The `Alignment` widget controls the alignment and size of its child widget.
 It has four settings: xscale, yscale, xalign, and yalign.

 The scale settings are used to specify how much the child widget should